DVD Movie Guide @ dvdmg.com Awards & Recommendations at Amazon.com.

 An unusually bloody and gloomy musical, Sweeney Todd: The Demon Barber of Fleet Street does not offer a cheerful night at the movies.
 The film adaptation of the production creates a dark and involving piece.
 As for the 4K, it boasts excellent picture and solid audio as well as a mostly useful and interesting compilation of supplements.
 Both the 4K and the movie satisfy and deserve my recommendation.

-Note that as of October 2023, this Sweeney Todd 4K can be purchased solely as part of a five-movie "Paramount Scares” box.
+Note that this Sweeney Todd 4K can be purchased on its own or as part of a five-movie "Paramount Scares” box.
 That package also includes 4K UHD releases for Rosemary’s Baby, Pet Sematary (1989), Crawl (2019) and Smile (2022).

 To rate this film visit the original review of SWEENEY TODD